defoe-code/CDCS_Text_Mining_Lab/README.md

 We have divided the work performed in the **CDCS TDM Lab** in two Rounds: **Round 1** and **Round 2**.
 Each Round has a different set of studies, and each study have a set of defoe queries.
 In parallel, we have started other studies, such as **Geoparsing the Scottish Gazetteers** and **Trade Legacy Slavery**.
 Details of those can be found in this document.

 For understanding better how [defoe](https://github.com/defoe-code/defoe) works, we recommend to read first [this](https://ieeexplore.ieee.org/document/9041813) paper, along with checking its [documentation](https://github.com/defoe-code/defoe/blob/master/docs/run-queries.md).
 Some **presentations** about **defoe** are also available [here](https://github.com/defoe-code/defoe/tree/master/docs/presentations).
+The last presentation introducing defoe was done for the **Research Libraries UK (RLUK) Text and Data Mining Seminar**, available [here](https://github.com/defoe-code/defoe/blob/master/docs/presentations/RLUK-DEFOE.pdf).

 But first, we have a summary of the **instructions needed to replicate this work**.